 Employees are generally taxed on what it costs to provide the benefit.
-So if medical insurance costs £1,250 a year per employee, then that is the figure that each employee will be taxed on.
+If medical insurance costs £1,250 a year per employee, then that is the figure each employee will be taxed on.
 If you or an employee simply has the use of an asset, such as a laptop, then the taxable benefit is calculated as 20% of the asset's value when first provided.
-Of course the asset might be rented, and in that case the rental figure will be used if higher.
+Of course, the asset might be rented, and in that case the rental figure will be used if higher.

-However, there are special computational rules for certain fringe benefits, such as company cars, fuel provided for private use and for cheap loans.
+However, there are special computational rules for certain fringe benefits, such as company cars, fuel provided for private use and cheap loans.
 The amount of taxable benefit is proportionately reduced where a benefit is only available for part of a tax year, and any amounts paid towards the benefit (by you, as a director, or an employee) will reduce the taxable figure.

-Unless tax free, benefits are subject to income tax at an employee's marginal rate (20%, 40% or 45%), with tax normally collected under PAYE.
-Although there is generally no employee NICs on fringe benefits, you, as the employer, will have to pay class 1A NICs at the rate of 13.8% on all taxable benefits.
+Unless tax free, benefits are subject to income tax at an employee's marginal rate (20%, 40% or 45%), with tax normally collected under Pay As You Earn (PAYE).
+Although there are generally no employee NICs on fringe benefits, you, as the employer, will have to pay Class 1A NIC at the rate of 13.8% on all taxable benefits.
 The costs of providing employee benefits will usually be deductible in calculating your taxable profits, either as an expense or as capital allowances if you purchase something such as a company car.